-- Equipment that is not properly adjusted, or that has insufficient draft to vent combustion gases could produce carbon monoxide in deadly quantities.
-The UEi CO91(Sold Seperately) test both flue gas and ambient - When customers complain about fumes it is usually an indication of improper operation.
+- Equipment that is not properly adjusted, or that has insufficient draft to vent combustion gases could produce carbon monoxide in deadly quantities. - When customers complain about fumes it is usually an indication of improper operation.
 CO is a colorless, odorless gas so the fumes are not the CO, but an indication that a problem may exist.